truenas/middleware/docs/userguide/truenas_quick.rst

 Next, install the E24 expansion shelf into the rack.

-.. note:: To avoid personal injury, do not install drives into the E24 Expansion Shelf before racking.
+.. note:: to avoid personal injury, do not install drives into the E24 expansion shelf before racking.

 With two people, place the back of the expansion shelf on the rack.
 Gently push it backwards until the front panels of the expansion shelf are pressed against the front of the rack.